boundless-xyz/boundless/docs/src/requestor-manual/broadcasting.md

 ## CLI Usage

 > **NOTE**: all the following commands can be run with the environment variable `RISC0_DEV_MODE` set;
-> this should be done only while testing within a [local devnet][page-broker-devnet] as the
+> this should be done only while testing within a [local devnet][page-local-development] as the
 > default storage provider will use temporary files.

 The boundless `cli` allows to: